lwshaffer25/content/terms-of-use.md

 * You may delete your account and cancel your acceptance of this agreement by sending an email to `jordan.michael.last@gmail.com`
 * Changes to these terms take effect ????????
 * You may send DMCA notices to `jordan.michael.last@gmail.com`.
 If we receive a valid DMCA notice, we will respond promptly by contacting the infringer and removing the infringing content
 * We will strive to be useful to you, but the services are provided under conditions similar to those found in the [The MIT License](https://opensource.org/licenses/MIT): THE SERVICES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL PRENDUS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SERVICES OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## TODO

 - [ ] Explain payment terms
 - [ ] Make better email addresses
 - [ ] DMCA safe harbor compliance
+- [ ] Jurisdiction (what laws do we agree to be governed by)

 We need this license from users: